TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 (Sec:MatrixInv)=

-# The Inverse of a Matrix
+# The inverse of a matrix

 ## Introduction